data-apis/scipy-2023-presentation/paper/paper.rst

 publish compatibility tables as part of the array API standard publicly available on-line.
-For the latter, we are developing an automated test suite reporting system to gather array API test suite results from array libraries as part of their continuous integration pipelines.
+For the latter, we are developing an automated test suite reporting system to gather array API test suite results from array libraries as part of continuous integration.
 We expect these tools to be particularly valuable to array-consuming libraries in order to quickly assess API portability.

 **Coordination**: Providing a forum for coordination among array libraries (and their consumers) was the primary motivating factor behind Consortium